galaxyproject/planemo-monitor/README.md

 ## Adding Your Repository

-Feel free to open a pull request to add your repository to the list in monitor.sh to monitor your tools published to Github as well.
+Feel free to open a pull request to add your repository to the list in `repositories.list` to monitor your tools published tn GitHub as well.

 ## Implementation